Fun Graduation Party Food Every Graduate Will Love

 One of the most important parts of a party is the food.
 And graduation party food is not exception.
 Our Sail Away Graduation party didn’t start until 7:00 p.m. so we didn’t need a full dinner, but instead opted for graduation party snacks and sweets.

 I’ve already shared the fun Italian Soda Bar we put together.
 It is perfect for any party, but is a great addition to any graduation party food menu.
 We also found little bottles of water at Trader Joe’s which we also had available.
 They were just the right size.
 I find with the bigger bottles I usually find most of them still half full after the party is over.

 We had a nice selection of cupcakes.
 Tessa chose her favorite flavor – Red Velvet.
 The perfect choice for a nautical party.
 We added a cute little blue sail and some red sprinkles and they were ready to sail away!

-We also had my personal favorite – Perfect Lemon Cupcakes.
-We gave them a nautical flair too with some little stars and pennants on toothpicks that I picked up in the cake decorating department of Joann Fabrics.
+We also had my personal favorite, Perfect Lemon Cupcakes.
+To give the cupcakes a nautical flair we added some little stars and pennants on toothpicks that I picked up in the cake decorating department of Joann Fabrics.

 I think the most popular cupcakes was the Snickerdoodle.

 The second new one was chocolate peanut butter cupcakes.
 They disappeared so fast I didn’t even have a chance to eat one.
 But I did sample the frosting and it was wonderful.
-Lizzy showed me a fun technique for swirling the two frostings together so pretty.
-I’ll share her tips along with the recipe.
+You can find the tips for this fun decorating technique here.

 There was also some red, white and blue candy that I just couldn’t resist buying.